filamentphp/filamentphp.com/content/articles/danharrin-filament-v4-1.md

 ## The Filament v4 Plugin Ecosystem

 The plugin ecosystem keeps growing.
-There are now **190 v4 plugins** available on the website!
+There are now **223 v4 plugins** available on the website!

 👉 [Browse all plugins](https://filamentphp.com/plugins)

 Huge thanks to every community plugin author for building new plugins and upgrading existing ones.
 Your work makes Filament more powerful for everyone.

-Here are a few of our recently-added favourites:
+Here are a few of our recently added favourites:

 - [**Passkeys** by Marcel Weidum](https://filamentphp.com/plugins/marcelweidum-passkeys)
 - [**Cypher Theme** by Filafly](https://filamentphp.com/plugins/filafly-cypher-theme)